burlesonbiblechurch/bbcyouth/_posts/2011-10-16-next-big-event-bonfire.md

 ---
-layout: post
+layout: "post"
-title: | Next Big Event: Bonfire!
+title: "Next Big Event: Bonfire!"
-author: Phillip
+author: "Phillip"
-excerpt: |
+excerpt:
   We'll be having a bonfire at Rick's house at 7pm on November 19th.
 Mark your calendars and start whittling your mallow roasters!
 Don't forget your jacket, 'cause it's gonna be COLD outside!